TokamakUI/Tokamak/README.md

 ```

 We do agree that there's an overhead of `.init` for props and a requirement of
 props initializer arguments to be ordered.
-For the latter we have a helpful
+For the latter, we have a helpful
 convention in Gluon that all arguments to props initializers should be ordered
 alphabetically.